2021 is right around the corner! In preparation, we’ve crafted a list of things to take care of in order to wrap up the year successfully.

-Double check your filing status and allowances
+Double check your filing status

 You can use the “additional withholding amount” field if you would like to adjust your withholding from your regular salary or wage paychecks.
 If you’d like to designate additional withholding amounts on any end-of-year supplemental payments such as bonuses, please let your company’s Justworks administrator know.
 Any adjustments will only be applied prospectively.

 It’s also important to note that any extra payments that you might receive towards the end of the year, such as bonuses and/or commissions, may be taxed differently than your regular salary or hourly payments.
 If you don’t regularly receive supplemental payments, you may see a higher-than-usual tax rate, since supplemental payments often carry a federal tax rate of 22%, in addition to state and local taxes.

 We know the mail is a little unpredictable these days and you may not be sure where you’re receiving mail in 2021, that’s why we give you the ability to choose a digital only copy of your W-2.
 You can opt into electronic only delivery of your W-2 by logging into Justworks and changing your settings here.

 If you don’t opt into paperless, you’ll receive both an electronic copy in your Justworks account and a paper copy in the mail to the home address you have in Justworks.
 Alternatively, if you have a separate mailing address, you can add this from your Account Settings page and receive your Form W-2 there.
 Your Form W-2 will be available by January 31, 2021.
 We’ll let you know once it’s available.